doksu/thirdman/README.md

 #### About the thirdman

-The thirdman detects misappropriated credentials using an abstract statistical fingerprint of users' successful auth behaviour.

 | Author | Doug Brown |
 | App Version | 0.0.1 |
 | Vendor Products | Splunk Enterprise Security 3.2.2 |